KjetilIN/advent-of-code-2023/day_1/notes.md

 ### Solution part 1
 The first part was very simple:
 1. Iterate through each char
 2. Check if the char is numeric, else continue
 3. If it is numeric and the first number is not been set
     - Set the first number
     - Always set the last number
-    4. Use this formula for calculating the number:
+4. Use this formula for calculating the two digit number:
     - `first_digit*10 + last_digit`

 ### Solution part 2 (bad)
 The second part had included numbers as plain text.
 I decided to use a hashmap to turn "one" into 1, etc.